-The annual income allocation date is 31 July and the interim income allocation dates are 31 August, 30 November and 28 February in each year.
+The annual income allocation date is 31 July and the interim income allocation date is 30 November in each year.

 Income Allocations

 Allocations of income are made in respect of the income available for allocation in each accounting period.
 The amount available for allocation in an accounting period is calculated by: